Certified Public Accountant Act

 (Penalty for Performing CPA Services Without Completing Practice Registration or Joining CPA Association)

 A person who holds a CPA certificate but fails to complete practice registration or join a CPA association and begins performing CPA services shall be punished by an administrative fine of not less than NT$120,000 and not more than NT$600,000, and shall also be ordered to make rectification within a prescribed period of time.
 If rectification is not made within the prescribed time period, the person shall be punished by an administrative fine of not less than NT$240,000 and not more than NT$1.2 million, and shall also be ordered to make rectification within a prescribed period of time.
-If rectification is not made within the second prescribed time period, his or her CPA certificate will be revoked.
+If rectification is not made within the second prescribed time period, their CPA certificate will be revoked.

 Article 73